sola-st/CodeCureAgent/code_cure_agent/evaluation_results/analysis_results_overview_all.md

 Median number of plausible fixes (FP): 1.00
 ### Ablation of the ChangeApprover

-#### No ChangeApprover
+#### No ChangeApprover (accepts more fixes than with ChangeApprover (all the fixed ones + the unfixed ones) => how many of these are still plausible (would pass the full ChangeApprover) => all the other ones would falsely be labeled as plausible)

-Still plausible fixes / plausible fixes: 302 / 387
+Still plausible fixes / accepted fixes: 302 / 400
-Still plausible fixes / plausible fixes (TP): 197 / 269
+Still plausible fixes / accepted fixes (TP): 197 / 282
-Still plausible fixes / plausible fixes (FP): 105 / 118
+Still plausible fixes / accepted fixes (FP): 105 / 118
 #### Only build step (no SonarQube check and test steps)

-Still plausible fixes / plausible fixes: 346 / 387
+Still plausible fixes / accepted fixes: 346 / 395
-Still plausible fixes / plausible fixes (TP): 234 / 269
+Still plausible fixes / accepted fixes (TP): 234 / 277
-Still plausible fixes / plausible fixes (FP): 112 / 118
+Still plausible fixes / accepted fixes (FP): 112 / 118
 #### Only build and SonarQube check steps (no test step)

-Still plausible fixes / plausible fixes: 382 / 387
+Still plausible fixes / accepted fixes: 382 / 389
-Still plausible fixes / plausible fixes (TP): 264 / 269
+Still plausible fixes / accepted fixes (TP): 264 / 271
-Still plausible fixes / plausible fixes (FP): 118 / 118
+Still plausible fixes / accepted fixes (FP): 118 / 118
 ### Execution time

 Total execution time: 1368.84 minutes